kinode-dao/kinode-book/src/login.md

 ### Aside: Acquiring a Wallet

-To register an identity, we must send an Ethereum transaction, which requires ETH and a wallet.
+To register an identity, we must send an Ethereum transaction, which requires ETH and a crypto wallet.
-Below we use Metamask.
+While many wallets will work, we use Metamask below.
 Install Metamask [here](https://metamask.io/download/).

 ### Connecting the Wallet

-Click to `Connect Wallet` and follow wallet prompts:
+After registering a username, click through until you reach `Connect Wallet` and follow the wallet prompts:

 ![Register connect wallet](./assets/register-connect-wallet.png)

 ### Aside: Acquiring Sepolia Testnet ETH

-Using the Alchemy account [registered above](#creating-an-alchemy-account), use the [Sepolia faucet](https://sepoliafaucet.com/) to acquire Sepolia ETH.
+Using the Alchemy account [registered above](#creating-an-alchemy-account), use the [Sepolia faucet](https://sepoliafaucet.com/) to acquire Sepolia ETH if you do not already have some in your wallet.
-Then, returning to the Uqbar node,
+Then, return to the Uqbar node.

-### Direct vs Routed?

-We recommend using a routed node (i.e. leave the check box unchecked):
+### Setting Up Networking (Direct vs. Routed Nodes)

+When registering on Uqbar, you may choose between running a direct or routed (indirect) node.
+For most users, we recommend using a routed node.
+To do this, simply leave the box below name registration unchecked.

 ![Register select name](./assets/register-select-name.png)

-A routed node connects to the network through a router.
-A router is a node that serves as an intermediary, passing packets from sender to receiver.
+Am indirect node connects to the network through a router, which is a direct node that serves as an intermediary, passing packets from sender to receiver.
 Routers make connecting to the network convenient, and so are the default.
 If you are connecting from a laptop that isn't always on, or that changes WiFi networks, use a routed node.

-The other option is a direct node.
-A direct node connects directly, without intermediary, to other nodes (though they may, themselves be using a router).
+A direct node connects directly, without intermediary, to other nodes (though they may, themselves, be using a router).
-Direct nodes may have better performance, since they remove a middleman from connections.
+Direct nodes may have better performance, since they remove middlemen from connections.
 Direct nodes also reduces the number of third parties that know about the connection between your node and your peer's node (if both you and your peer use direct nodes, there will be no third party involved).

 We advise you use a routed node unless you are familiar with running servers.
 A direct node must be served from a static IP and port, since these are registered on the Ethereum network and are how other nodes will attempt to contact you.

-All packets, passed directly or via a router, are end-to-end encrypted.
+Regardless, all packets, passed directly or via a router, are end-to-end encrypted.
 Only you and the recipient can read messages.

 As a direct node, your IP is published on the blockchain.